If you've yet to venture down to the Mornington Peninsula with your kids, you really are missing out.

 The Big Goose

-Suited to small kids all the way up to pre-teens, there's baby animals to pet (guinea pigs, rabbits, baby chicks and reptiles), larger animals to feed (kangaroos, goats, geese) and even exotic animals to discover (ostriches, camels, peacocks and alpacas).
+Suited to small kids all the way up to pre-teens, there are baby animals to pet (guinea pigs, rabbits, baby chicks and reptiles), larger animals to feed (kangaroos, goats, geese) and even exotic animals to discover (ostriches, camels, peacocks and alpacas).

-There's also sheep dog displays, tractor rides, a huge jumping pillow, splash park for the summer months, a maze, fabulous netted playground for the 5-12 year olds, a kiosk selling hot and cold food and plenty of picnic space.
+Donít miss the farmís sheep dog displays, tractor rides, huge jumping pillow, maze, fabulous netted playground for the 5-12 year olds, and a splash park for the summer months.
+BYO picnic to The Big Goose, otherwise fill your tummies from the kiosk selling hot and cold food.

 The Moonlit Sanctuary is one Greater Melbourne's wildlife havens; a real hidden gem.